 A LATAM Boeing 777, 787 or Airbus A350 flies you from Madrid to Brazil, a Boeing 767 does the job from Barcelona.
 All of these planes feature lie-flat-seats in a 2-2-2 seating pattern up front.

 Search & Book

-This fare expires on January 28, 2021.
+This fare expires on May 3, 2021.
 It is valid for all travel before August 31, 2021.
 On this day, your inbound flight has to arrive in Madrid.
 A minimum stay of seven days applies.
-You can find reasonable availability in most of 2021.
-Availability is good overall, but fizzles out at the end of the travel period.
+You can find scattered availability in most of 2021.

 Google Flights displays these fares accurately.
 Once you’ve found suiting flight dates, you can enter them in our flight search to find an online travel agency who sells these tickets, charging about €70 less than the airline.
 We recommend booking directly with LATAM, which is why we advertise their price.